Lab 3: Data Visualisation II

 Click here for hint

-From where do we retrieve the data and to where do we write it and what happens if we run the chunk more than one time?
+Where do we retrieve the data from, where do we write it to, and what happens if we run the chunk more than one time?

 Wrangling the data